Resources

 The timeline for ophthalmology (SF Match), urology (AUA Match) and the military match closely follow the timeline for the regular match above, except for a few key differences noted below.

 • Urology applicants can register online at the AUA website.
+Application occurs through ERAS; matching occurs through the AUA.

 • Applicants in ophthalmology can register online at the San Francisco Matching Service to begin working on their applications.
+Application and matching occur through SF Match.

 • Military match participants should check with their branch of service to being the residency application process.